Our People

 Associate Director

-Felix has diverse investment banking experience across the renewable energy, infrastructure and natural resources sectors.
-Prior to joining Pollination, Felix was an associate at ICA Partners, where he primarily focused on M&A and debt raising in the renewable energy sector, advising on over 1.5GW of utility-scale solar, wind, battery and hydro projects in Australia.
-Through this experience, he has developed strong financial modelling, due diligence and transaction management skills.
+Before joining Pollination, Felix was at a leading Australian renewable energy investment bank, advising on over 1.5GW of utility-scale solar, wind, hydropower and battery storage.
 Felix has a Bachelor of Commerce (with Distinction) from the University of New South Wales.

 connect